 The boots are wonderful.
 I cannot say enough about the comfort of these.
 They are sportier and more supportive than your average paddock boot (which has been a godsend for my constantly injured foot) and are great for walking around in all day.
 They are heavier than normal, which might bother some riders.
 They’re also just a bit bulkier and might require wider stirrups if you tend to ride with stirrups on the narrow end for your foot width.
 They are wonderful to ride in and give a close contact feel on the calf and plenty of flexibility.
 The zipper and Velcro has held up nicely, as has the outer sole.
 The only wear is mostly cosmetic (fading of the paint on the zipper and rubbing off of the reflective strip on the back of the ankle).

 Update Spring 2016: These boots are still in action, though a little worse for wear.
 The soles have held up fantastically, but the stitching has failed in many places.
 I luckily found a second pair of half chaps on closeout when these were discontinued and recently started using those and tossed the old ones as they were so worn out and stretched they started spinning when I was riding.
-I am considering taking these into a cobbler to have the seams resewn on the boots so I can keep wearing them for at least another year.
+I am considering taking these boots into a cobbler to have the seams resewn on the boots so I can keep wearing them for at least another year.